twocode/pages/_posts/2014-08-25-Extending-IOS-Background-Running-Time.md

 As an introdution 101, iOS provides `CLLocationManager` class for location tracking services and `CLLocationManagerDelegate` protocal for data-retrieving callbacks.
 Namely, implementing `-locationManager:didUpdateLocations:` protocal function will enable the delegate class to get the location values.
 This function is called everytime location gets updated, so it is very sensitive and gets called frequently.

 Another feature iOS provides for background related feasibilities is `UIBackgroundTaskIdentifier`.
-This like a pid in linux representing processes which functions as the descriptor to a background task.
+It is like a pid in linux representing processes, functioning as the descriptor to a background task.
 Actually, the identifier is defined as:

     typedef unsigned long UIBackgroundTaskIdentifier;